List of The Transformers characters: Insecticons

 The Insecticons are a race of Cybertronians who can turn into insects.
-They possess the ability to eat any matter to power themselves, create clones, sport weather-controlling abilities, and make use of cerebro-shells.
-They are often in a rocky alliance with the Decepticons.
+They possess the ability to eat any matter to power and enlarge themselves, create clones, sport weather-controlling abilities, and make use of cerebro-shells.
+They are often in a rocky alliance with the Decepticons, with both factions usually detesting the other but working together as circumstances require.
+All three die in the Battle of Autobot City before being reformatted by Unicron, though later adaptations sometimes portray them as still living entities separate from their new forms.